 What happens if we don’t comply with conducting our structural integrity reserve study?

-While we are uncertain as to how the requirements will be monitored and/or enforced, one thing is certain….the Board has a fiduciary duty to serve in the best interest of its constituents.
+The Florida Department of Business and Professional Regulation has the authority to conduct procedural reviews to confirm whether inspections were performed by a qualified individual.
+While we do not know more specifics at this time, one thing is for certain….the Board has a fiduciary duty to serve in the best interest of its constituents.
 Not complying with the legislation is a breach of these fiduciary obligations.
 Furthermore, delaying the process leads many associations to underfunded reserves, deferred maintenance, and increasing difficulty getting back on track.

 What if we can’t meet the funding recommendations outlined in our structural integrity reserve study?

+Any budget adopted on or after December 31, 2025 requires that a SIRS be used as the basis for funding structural reserves.
 Funding recommendations outlined in a study are the direct result of near-term project needs and the existing reserve balance.
 While the law specifically states that the association must attain the annual funding level set forth in the structural integrity reserve study, there may be cases where it is difficult if not impossible to do so without the use of additional assessments.
 We encourage you to meet with your provider to review their recommendations and any alternate options that may be available, which may or may not alleviate the ability to attain appropriate funding levels.
 In the event your association is still unable to meet its funding obligations, we encourage you to consult with legal counsel to better understand the risk associated with being non-compliant.

 What information do we need to provide when registering our association with the state?